NCERT Class 12 Biology Chapter 3 Notes Human Reproduction

 • Oestrogen stimulates the proliferation of the endometrium of the uterine wall.

-• The endometrium becomes thicker by rapid cell multiplication and this is accompanied by an increase in uterine glands & blood vessels.
+• The endometrium becomes thicker by rapid cell multiplication, and this is accompanied by an increase in uterine glands & blood vessels.

 • Both LH & FSH attain a peak level in the middle of the cycle (about the 14th day).

-• Oestrogen concentration in blood increases.
+• Oestrogen concentration in the blood increases.

 • In fact, LH causes ovulation.